merchise-autrement/odoo/openerp/jobs.rst

   Yes, I did this in the `web_celery` addon, but only to be able to test the main concept, I ensure to override the method only when ``debug_mode`` is on.

+  The way to go would be the to make methods specifically designed to work on the background and call normal methods from there and change the UI to call the new methods.

 - You SHOULD make `progress reports <Reporting progress>`_ only from methods that are by themselves backgrounds jobs.
 Keeping a sane progress report